lammps/lammps/doc/src/dump_modify.rst

 keyword determines whether the number of lines in each processor snapshot are balanced to be nearly the same.
 A balance value of *no* means no balancing will be done, while *yes* means balancing will be performed.
+This balancing preserves dump sorting order.
 For a serial run, this option is ignored since the output is already balanced.

 .. note::